L’Artisan, the only Genuine French Bistro-Cafe du Midi in Cheltenham !!

-Yves and Elisabeth OGRODZKI left France fifteen years ago after selling their restaurant in Provence, to come over England (in the Leicestershire between Melton Mowbray, the Rutland and Leicester) and create a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.
+They opened their first restaurant in Provence which they ran successfully for seven years and then decided to leave France to come over England.
+Settled in Leicestershire between Melton Mowbray, the Rutland and Leicester, they took over a rural pub where they created a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.

-They arrived in Thorpe Satchville in October 2005, but were determined their arrival should not be seen in the village as a second French Revolution.
+The local press wrote: “They arrived in Thorpe Satchville in October 2005 but were determined their arrival should not be seen in the village as a second French Revolution.
 For 10 years they had run different restaurants in Paris, where both their children were born, then moved to Nimes to open their own restaurant.
-They spent seven years there, and featured in several restaurant guides.
+They spent seven years there and featured in several restaurant guides.”

-“But we wanted to move on to give our children the chance to become bilingual, and to have travel and career opportunities they wouldn’t have if we stayed in France,’’ explained Elisabeth.
+“We wanted to move on to give our children the chance to become bilingual, and to have travel and career opportunities they wouldn’t have if we stayed in France,’’ explained Elisabeth.

 La Table d’Yves has won a whole battery of East Midlands Food and Drink awards – among them Best European restaurant, Best Gastro-Pub, runner-up for Best Service and Front of House 2011/2012.

 “I think we’ve banished the idea that French means expensive and formal,’’ Yves says.[/col]

 He believes that a plate of food should be a work of art.
 It must appeal to the eyes and the nose as well as the taste buds.
 The meal should have contrasting flavours and textures and, above all, must produce that vital feel-good factor.